 The listener loses

 The ultimate loser is the listener, who is not helped by this to discover what is 'true' and what is not.
-Scientific institutes lose their trust by fear-mongering with worn-out mantras, just like journalism.
-And in doing so, BNR unintentionally serves a scientific agenda, which is looking for open debate and a critical attitude, also with regard to institutions, which should always be critically questioned.
-That was once an important role for journalism, which has since been stripped down.
+Scientific institutions lose their trust through fear-mongering with worn-out mantras, just like journalism.
+And in doing so, BNR unintentionally serves a scientific agenda that seeks open debate and a critical attitude, also towards institutions, which should always be critically questioned.
+That was once an important role for journalism, which has now been stripped down.
 A critical view and a transparent discourse are a prerequisite for the functioning of democracy.
 This applies to judges, government, but especially to science and journalism.
-If you want to know where the lack of all this leads, then you only have to look at the other side of the ocean.
+If you want to know where the lack of all this leads, you only have to look across the ocean.

 Immerse yourself